Music and Gestalt Language Processing

 Want to learn more in-depth information about how to support gestalt language processors?

-• Consider taking our AAC + Gestalt Language Processing course .
-It will teach you how to identify, evaluate and support gestalt language processors who use AAC or who you think might benefit from AAC.
+Consider taking our AAC + Gestalt Language Processing course to learn how to identify, evaluate, and support gestalt language processors who use AAC or who may benefit from AAC.